aleph-naught2tog/loader/README.md

 * be able to use node_modules/naked imports normally in code
 * have those automagically be where i need them when we load up

-need to be able to bootstrap
+need to be able to bootstrap...

 ## attempt 1